tksundar/ml_projects/README.md

 #### _Automatic Port operations( capstone project)_
 **Objectives**

-*  Identify different classes of boats using a Covolutional Neural Network model
+*  Identify different classes of boats using a Convolutional Neural Network model
 *  Identify different classes of boats using the MobileNet_V2 model using transfer learning
-*   Compare the performanaces of both and draw inferences
+*   Compare the performance of the performances  of both and draw inferences

 #### _Historical Structure identification and Recommender system(capstone project)_

-In part 1, Using CNN and Transher learning , identify the various hostorical strucrtures.
+In part 1, Using CNN and Transfer learning , identify the various historical structures.
 In part 2, using the rating data  and cosine similarity, device a recommender system that can recommend places to visit to a prospective tourist

-#### _Autonomous Drivin(capstone project)_
+#### _Autonomous Driving(capstone project)_

-In part 1, train a YOLO model with custom vehecle data and use the trained model to detect vehecle objects by drawing appropriate labeled bounding boxes.
+In part 1, train a YOLO model with custom vehecle data and use the trained model to detect vehicle objects by drawing appropriate labeled bounding boxes.
 In part 2, analyse the various causes for accidents in Tesla self driving cars

 **Certificates**